ManuelePasini/slides-markdown/slides/dolap_2024_slides_2version.md

 # Data platforms for analytics

-Data analytics nowadays mostly rely on cloud infrastructures and data platforms are facilitators of such analytics!
+Data analytics nowadays mostly rely on cloud infrastructures and data platforms act as facilitators of such analytics!

 :::: {.columns}
 ::: {.column width="40%"}